smajda/todo_django/README.md

 **2: Select An Item From The Right**

-As seen in the demo, the todo page is split into main sections (excluding the navbar).
+As seen in the demo, the todo page is split into two main sections (excluding the navbar).
 The left-hand side shows one item in detail while the right-hand side shows all items with fewer details.
 To change which item the left-hand side shows, the user clicks on an item from the right-hand side.
 An item will go pale upon hover over, and once clicked an AJAX request will fetch that item's details from postgres.
-Once retrived from postgres, the front end will update the DOM elements of the left-hand side to show the selected item.
+Once retrieved from postgres, the front end will update the DOM elements of the left-hand side to show the selected item.

 **3: Toggle completion status of Item**